 New users need to register with John Sumida, the Core manager, to access instruments.
 Please see his contact information below.

 Welcome to the Analytical Biopharmacy Core

 The specific aims for the Center include development of delivery platforms that enhance the efficiency of therapeutic proteins, peptides, and siRNA to reach the cytosolic compartment of cells.
-The biophysical core facility provides analytical expertise in several state-of-the-art biophysical methods including analytical ultracentrifugation, surface plasmon resonance, differential scanning calorimetry, and isothermal titrating calorimetry.
+The biopharmacy core facility provides analytical expertise in several state-of-the-art biophysical methods including analytical ultracentrifugation, surface plasmon resonance, differential scanning calorimetry, and isothermal titrating calorimetry.
 Interested labs can submit samples for Core scientists to run.
-The Core also provides training to CIDB and UW students and staff.
-The Core is funded through the Center for Intracellular Delivery of Biologics ("CIDB"), which is administered in the Department of Bioengineering.
+The Core also provides training to the Center for Intracelluar Delivery of Biologics (CIDB) and UW students and staff.
+The Core is supported through the CIDB by the UW School of Pharmacy and the Life Sciences Discovery Fund.

 Using the Analytical Biopharmacy Core

 Please note that as access to the Instrumentation labs is restricted, please use the courtesy phone located in the lobby to contact lab personnel for admittance.